 peanut butter frosting

-- Using your hand-held mixer or a stand mixer fitted with the paddle attachment, beat the unsalted butter and peanut butter together until smooth.
-Add in the vanilla extract.
+- Using your hand mixer or a stand mixer fitted with the paddle attachment, beat the unsalted butter and peanut butter together until smooth.
+Add in the vanilla extract.1 cup Unsalted Butter, 1 cup Peanut Butter, 2 teaspoon Vanilla Extract

-- Switch the mixer speed to low and gradually add in the sifted confectioners sugar, then add in the heavy whipping cream.
-Scrape down the sides of the bowl as needed.
+- Switch the mixer speed to low and gradually add in the sifted powdered sugar, then add in the heavy whipping cream.
+Scrape down the sides of the bowl as needed.2 - 2 ½ cups Powdered Sugar, 2-3 tablespoon Heavy Whipping Cream

 - Using a small spatula or piping bag with a tip of your choice, add the peanut butter frosting to the bottom of a whoopie pie cake.
 Then top with another cake.

-- To scoop out the batter I used my 1 1/2 tablespoon or medium size cookie scoop which gave me roughly a 3-inch diameter chocolate cakes.
+- To scoop out the batter I used my 1 ½ tablespoon or medium size cookie scoop which gave me roughly 3-inch diameter chocolate cakes.
 And I was definitely generous when I went to scoop out the batter to drop it onto the parchment lined baking sheet.

 - You could even get away with using the 2-inch cookie scoop if you wanted to make them a little bigger.